-9. Finally, enter the email IDs of the desired report recipients in the To Email, CC Email, and BCC Email columns.
-If there are multiple email IDs in any column, please separate them using a semicolon (;).
+9. Finally, enter the email IDs of the report recipients in the To Email, CC Email, and BCC Email columns.
+Multiple email IDs in any column are to be separated by semicolons (;).

 If your report uses filters in place of slicers, the above steps remain unchanged except for the way the filter names are defined.
 Filter names follow the format <Table Name>/<Column Name>, and the filter names and values need to be entered in the same columns as the slicer names and values.

 10. Save the PDF tab and move to the Email tab.
 In the ‘From email’ box, enter the email ID from which your reports are to be sent.
-BI Helper will send you an authorization request to use this as your sender email ID, which you will need to accept.
+During setup, BI Helper will email you an authorization request to your sender email ID, which you need to accept.

 11. Create the email subject and body text for the mail to your report recipients, to which the PDF reports will be attached.
 BI Helper supports full HTML email with images, logos, multiple fonts, and colors.